G1 Climax: 1985

 The IWGP Champion Series ran from May 10 to June 15, 1985.
 The tournament featured 13 wrestlers, and was single-elimination.
 This was the first time the tournament did not feature a points system.
+Andre the Giant won the final on June 7, and lost his ensuing title match against Antonio Inoki on June 11.
+Inoki also defended & retained against former champion Hulk Hogan 2 days afterwards on June 13.

 1986

 The 1986 International Wrestling Grand Prix ran from May 16 to June 19, 1986.
 The tournament featured the return of the points system, with 14 wrestlers in two blocks of seven each.
 The top two from each block advanced to a knockout stage.
 The winner won the vacated IWGP Heavyweight Championship (original version).